Rudy Gobert NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Allowing 117.1 points per contest last season made the Warriors the 21st-ranked squad in the league defensively.
+- The Warriors were 21st in the league defensively last season, conceding 117.1 points per game.

-- The Warriors were the 15th-ranked team in the NBA last year, giving up 43.3 rebounds per game.
+- On the glass, the Warriors gave up 43.3 rebounds per contest last year, 15th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!